NobleTyler/friendly-github-intro/planning.md

 **5:00 - 5:30 PM**
 *pizza and stuff?
-*Shout out to mozilla science labs for all the materials
+*Shout out to mozilla science labs for all the materials *Presentation 1, what is github and how is it used?
 * The hook: Run through some common scenarios
 	* Scenario 1: Experimentation:
 		* Thesis with _version1, _version1a, _version1b